tjanson/wire-docs/src/how-to/install/installation.md

 ssh-add ./assets/dot_ssh/id_ed25519
 ```

-Ensure the nodes your deploying to, as well as any bastion host between you and them accept this ssh key for the user you are performing the install as:
+Ensure the nodes you are deploying to, as well as any bastion host between you and them accept this ssh key for the user you are performing the install as:

 ```
 # make sure the server accepts your ssh key for user root